fennel-ai/client/docs/pages/observability/grafana.md

 status: 'published'
 ---

-# Integrating Fennel with Grafana
+# Integrating Fennel With Grafana

-You can easily plot [metrics exposed by Fennel](/monitoring/prometheus) on your own Grafana dashboards by adding it as a Metric Data Source in Grafana.
+You can easily plot [metrics exposed by Fennel](/observability/prometheus) on your own Grafana dashboards by adding it as a Metric Data Source in Grafana.
 Here is how to do it:

+## Setting up Grafana
   1. Choose a name for the data source (e.g. `Fennel Prod`).
 ![Diagram](/assets/grafana_0.png)
   2. Add the Prometheus Server URL as `https://<your-cluster-url>.fennel.ai/prometheus/`
   3. Enable `Basic Auth`, set User as `username`.
-Contact your POC at Fennel to get the password to use here.
+Contact Fennel support to get the password.
   4. Save the data source